 This can be configured in the various gateway option settings.
 Data collection options can be enabled if you need to access your network's sensor or device usage data separately.
 The collection of sensor data and usage of devices data can be enabled separately.
 Enabling these options will increase the amount of network data while collecting and uploading the information from devices.

 To prevent excessive data usage, it is recommended to enable these options only when necessary.

 The data logging contains information about device-specific details such as information about its state and changes in the state.
 Certain devices may be able to provide more details.
 For example, a DALI device may also be able to provide data on specific hardware capabilities.

 Enabling “Sensor data” allows readable sensor data to be uploaded.
 For example:

-The data available to be collected will be dependent on the designed capabilities of the sensors or other devices used in the network. e.g., A device without thermal measurement possibilities cannot provide temperature data.
+The data available for collection depends on the designed DALI capabilities of the sensors or other devices used in the network. e.g., a DALI device without thermal measurement capabilities cannot provide temperature data.